milesroberts-123/tajimasDacrossSpecies/README.md

 * Some replicates of a given sample are single-end, but others are paired-end.
 To resolve this, either throw out read two of the paired-end replicates (treating them as single end) or throw out the single-end reads (leaving only paired-end).

-* If a single sample is associated with more than one genome
+* If a single sample needs to be aligned to more than one genome.

 # How to replicate my results